 We will transmit your personal data only on the basis of (and in accordance with) the statutory provisions in the context of the correct execution of a mandate or of instructions to our notary or if and to the extent that you have consented to such transmission in the individual case.

-To the extent required for the purposes outlined under 2. above, your personal data may be disclosed to service providers within and outside the European Union (EU) who perform specific services for us such as IT services (processors).
-We will commit the service providers to secrecy; the service providers will process personal data only in accordance with our instruction.
+To the extent required for the purposes outlined under section 2., your personal data may be disclosed to service providers within and outside the European Economic Area (EEA) who perform specific services for us such as IT services (processors).
+In the course of our work, we also use, among other things, cloud-based IT solutions from third-party providers (e.g., Microsoft Office365).
+In particular, we use (cloud-based) services for document management, collaboration and automatization or analysis of documents as well as external (cloud-based) providers of Exchange servers and data rooms.

-In the course of our law firm's usual work processes and for the purposes specified under 2. above, it is possible that we disclose your data to third parties within and outside the European Union, for example to our cooperation partners or to law firms with whom we work together on a client matter, to translators, opponents or to other third parties.
+In the course of our law firm's usual work processes and for the purposes specified under section 2., it is possible that we disclose your data to third parties within and outside the European Union, for example to our cooperation partners or to law firms with whom we work together on a client matter, to translators, opponents or to other third parties.

 In addition, we can – to the extent legally permissible – disclose your data to domestic and foreign public authorities and courts (such as social security institutions, tax authorities or law enforcement agencies) in order to comply with statutory duties or in order to act in the interests of our law firm.